Let’s chat about abolishing ICE

 Never take electoral advice from the party opposed to you.
 They do not mean to do you any favors.

-They are clearly not worried, when it comes to their own house, about extreme positions turning off Democratic voters.
+I think we should also take note that the GOP is not worried about their own extreme positions turning off Democratic voters.
 That is not the political moment we are in.

 No, the extreme positions excite his base.
 That’s why he does it.
 And an excited base votes.
 Most mainstream Republicans voted for Trump, still, support Trump.
 They didn’t go away.

 The ones that did go away — well, they were replaced by people who typically didn’t vote Republican.
 White supremacists and just plain racists who were thrilled at the kind of prospect we are watching now.
 The mainstream Republicans who weren’t appalled enough?
 They convinced themselves it was just rhetoric to fire up the base, that he wouldn’t actually do it.